McIntyre Porcupine Mines: History

+McIntyre Powder

 Ennis established mine safety procedures, including a daily report on safety conditions underground, a standard that is common today, and an attempt to tackle the serious health problem of silicosis.
 At the time, European researchers had hypothesized that the scarring of lungs caused by silicosis was the result of a complex chemical reaction between silica particles and lung tissue, although this is now known to be inaccurate.
 A McIntyre research group, which included the world-renowned Banting Institute of the University of Toronto, pursued the goal of finding a way of eliminating or reducing the solubility of silica particles by using small quantities of metallic aluminum dust in a two-stage dry that miners passed when they returned to surface.
 The non-profit McIntyre Research Foundation was formed to further the use of the treatment throughout the world mining industry.
 In 2015, the McIntyre Powder Project and Occupational Health Clinics for Ontario Workers began investigating the link between the McIntyre aluminum dust treatment and neurological disorders, including ALS and Parkinson's disease.
 The McIntyre Powder Project is a registry for miners who have health issues and who have been exposed to McIntyre Powder aluminum dust.
+In 2024, a study found that workers exposed to McIntrye Powder had "modestly elevated rates" of cardiovascular disease.

+Production

 Between 1912 and 1955 production was valued at $230 million and the company paid $62 million in dividends to shareholders.
 From 1912 to 1988 there were 37,529,691 tons milled, producing 10,745,361 ounces of gold, an overall grade of 0.29 ounces per ton.
 In the early 1960s a substantial body of copper ore was noted north west of the old #6 shaft.
 By 1965 this was put into production and was an important addition to McIntyre Mine economics through the exhaustion of reserves in 1984.